zoellner/openapi-preview/README.md

 ## Features

-* Displays API docs in a build in web paenl using [SwaggerUI](https://github.com/swagger-api/swagger-ui).
+* Displays API docs in a build in web panel using [SwaggerUI](https://github.com/swagger-api/swagger-ui).

 ## Usage